Rishabshirur/bands-albums-crud-api/README.md

 This repository contains the source code for a simple Node.js API server that provides CRUD operations for managing bands and their albums.

-## Introduction
-This project aims to practice separating concerns into different modules, using MongoDB for data storage, implementing async/await for asynchronous code, and building a RESTful API using Express.js.
+This repo aims to practice separating concerns into different modules, using MongoDB for data storage, implementing async/await for asynchronous code, and building a RESTful API using Express.js.

 ## Features
 - Separate modules for database connection, collections, and data manipulation.